mptre/yank/README.md

 delimiter sequence using the `-d` option.

 Using the arrow keys will move the selected field.
-The interface supports several Emacs like key bindings, consult the man page for further reference.
+The interface supports several Emacs and Vi like key bindings, consult the man page for further reference.
 Pressing the return key will invoke the yank command and write the selected field to its `stdin`.
 The yank command defaults to xsel[1] but could be anything that accepts input on `stdin`.
 When invoking yank everything supplied after the `--` option will be used as the yank command, see examples below.
 The default yank command can also be defined at compile time, see compilation below.

 Motivation
 ----------